talon-one/TalonOne.cs/docs/IntegrationApi.md

             var apiInstance = new IntegrationApi(Configuration.Default);
             var body = new NewEvent(); // NewEvent |
-            var dry = true;  // bool | Flag to indicate whether to skip persisting the changes or not (Will not persist if set to 'true'). (optional)
+            var dry = true;  // bool? | Flag to indicate whether to skip persisting the changes or not (Will not persist if set to 'true'). (optional)

             try
             {